 This is a short and accessible introduction to the complex and evolving debates around queer theories, advocating for their critical role in academia and society.
-The book traces the roots of queer theories and argues that Foucault owed important debt to other European authors including the feminist and homosexual liberation movement of the 1960-70s and the anticolonial movement of the 1950s.
+The book traces the roots of queer theories and argues that Foucault owed an important debt to other European authors including the feminist and homosexual liberation movements of the 1960–1970s and the anticolonial movements of the 1950s.

-The book is both accessible and original, and is suitable for both specialist researchers and undergraduate students new to queer studies and will be essential reading for those studying Philosophy, Sexuality Studies and Gender Studies.
+The book is both accessible and original, and is suitable for both specialist researchers and undergraduate students new to queer studies.
+It will be essential reading for those studying philosophy, sexuality studies and gender studies.

 Table of Contents

 Lorenzo Bernini is Associate Professor of Political Philosophy at the University of Verona, Italy, where he founded the Research Centre PoliTeSse (Politics and Theories of Sexuality, www.politesse.it) which he now directs.
 He is also founding member of GIFTS – the Italian network of Gender, Intersex, Feminist, Trans-feminist and Sexuality Studies (https://retegifts.wordpress.com/).
-His interests range from classical political philosophy (especially Thomas Hobbes) and French thought of the twentieth century (especially Michel Foucault), to contemporary theories of radical democracy, critical race theories and and queer theories.
-Among his books: Il sessuale politico: Freud con Marx, Fanon, Foucault (Edizioni ETS, 2019); Queer Apocalypses: Elements of Antisocial Theory (Palgrave Macmillan, 2017), that was previously published in Italian (Edizioni ETS, 2013) and Spanish (Editorial EGALES, 2015) as this book was (Edizioni ETS, 2017; Editorial EGALES, 2018).
+His interests range from classical political philosophy (especially Thomas Hobbes) and French thought of the twentieth century (especially Michel Foucault), to contemporary theories of radical democracy, critical race theories and queer theories.
+Among his books: Il sessuale politico: Freud con Marx, Fanon, Foucault (2019); Queer Apocalypses: Elements of Antisocial Theory (2017), previously published in Italian (2013) and Spanish (2015); as well as the Italian publication (2017) and Spanish publication (2018) of this book.